MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/submodules.md

 But there is no guarantee that the next time you clone you'll get the same content.
 Having a submodule lock onto a specific external commit makes this reliable.
 Similar when you lock a package at v2.3.4 in your Node, Python or Ruby packages.

-One reason to use submodules is for a theme in a Hugo site.
+One reason to use submodules is for a theme in a Hugo or MkDocs site.
 Hugo doesn't use a package manager like other tools do (such as Jekyll).
 So you have to copy the theme as a directory.
 Submodules is a light and reliable way to install and update themes.
 And if you need to change to another theme, you can clone another submodule in its place or next to it.
 It will take up very little space in version control using just the commit reference.

 Maybe you want to pull in content from another repo for your static site.